 Here’s what you should be prepared to provide your lender:

-- A business plan: Your loan application will take into consideration the goals and character of your business.
-Therefore, a business plan may be required to showcase your proposal.
+- A business plan: Your loan application will take into consideration the goals and character of your business, therefore a business plan may be required to showcase your proposal.
 That being said, your credit score does influence your eligibility to an extent, and a general rule of thumb for microlenders is to have a FICO score of at least 620 or above.

 - Intentions for use of funds: Consideration of the intended use of funds will also be a factor in determining your eligibility.
 There may be restrictions placed by the lender on the usage of loan proceeds, so a detailed request and discussion with your lender during the application process can go a long way.

-- Collateral: Since qualification requirements will vary by lender, it’s important to keep in mind they may request supplemental documentation to aid in their decisioning process after application submission.
+- Collateral: Since qualification requirements will vary by lender, it’s important to keep in mind they may request supplemental documentation to aid in their decision process after application submission.
 This can include requiring collateral to secure the loan, which in addition requires a separate process.

 Time and documentation are needed to assess the value of the collateral, dependent on the asset.
 This may also be backed by the request of a personal guarantee, in which your personal income and credit history could be assessed.
 While either is not always necessary, it could make the approval process more lengthy if they are required.
-Communication with your lender can provide you with an estimated timeline of approval.
-Generally, however, the process takes anywhere from 30 to 90 days.
+Communication with your lender can provide you with an estimated timeline of approval; however, generally, the process takes anywhere from 30 to 90 days.

 Rates & Terms of Microloans